dLeigh01/learning-journal/markdown.md

 However many hashtags you put determines the importance of the header tag

-You an also replace asterisks with underlines on italisized and bolded statements, or combine the two
+You an also replace asterisks with underlines on italicized and bolded statements, or combine the two

-Use asterisks as well to create unordered lists, or numbers to creat ordered lists
+Use asterisks as well to create unordered lists, or numbers to create ordered lists

 To link an image, you use the same syntax as a regular hyperlink, but with an exclamation mark preceding them.